hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 * `status` - The RDS instance status
 * `master_username` - The master username for the database
 * `storage_encrypted` - Specifies whether the DB cluster is encrypted
-* `replication_source_identifier` - ARN  of the source DB cluster if this DB cluster is created as a Read Replica.
+* `replication_source_identifier` - ARN of the source DB cluster or DB instance if this DB cluster is created as a Read Replica.
 * `hosted_zone_id` - The Route53 Hosted Zone ID of the endpoint

 [1]: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Replication.html